 - Work with faculty who have their own data that they would like to make available to the research public.

 The Berkeley Demography Department, together with CEDA, supports and makes publicly available a specialized dataset on human mortality, the Human Mortality Database (HMD).
 Established by Professor John Wilmoth, the HMD contains mortality data for national populations including: Austria, England and Wales, France, Japan, Sweden, Chile, the United States and other countries with a high quality of mortality records.
 Recent developments include cause-of-death and regional-level detail for selected countries.
-The Berkeley Mortality Database is an older version of the HMD.

 - Complete Count US Census data (by agreement with Minnesota Population Center)

 - Costa Rican Longevity and Healthy Aging Study (CRELES)

 - UCNets: The UC Berkeley Social Networks Study